Clocking and controlling attosecond currents in a scanning tunnelling microscope: Results

-In order to gain a deeper insight into the physical mechanism, we employ a simple theory model, a numerical integration of the time-dependent Schrödinger equation (nTDSE, see Supplementary Information for details) and directly compare the experiment with our calculations, taking into account all known experimental parameters (see Fig.~\ref{fig4}a).
-Here, we account for the fact that the optical near-field enhancement, which translates the total laser power into the actual field driving electrons across the tunnelling junction, decreases with increasing junction width.
-The calculated curves allow us to extract field enhancement factors for the fundamental field of $160 \pm 10$, $150 \pm 5$ and $130 \pm 10$ for 1\,nm, 1.5\,nm and 2\,nm, respectively.
+First, we employ the nTDSE and directly fit the experiment with our calculations, considering the field in the junction and absolute value of electron transport as adjustable parameters (see Fig.~\ref{fig3}a).
+In particular, we account for the fact that the optical near-field enhancement, which translates the total laser power into the actual field driving electrons across the tunnelling junction, decreases with increasing junction width.
+The excellent fit to the experiment allows us to estimate the corresponding field enhancement factors for the fundamental field of $160 \pm 10$, $150 \pm 5$ and $130 \pm 10$ for the 1\,nm, 1.5\,nm and 2\,nm junction widths, respectively.
 These values are qualitatively in agreement with numerical solutions of the Maxwell equations for the tip-sample geometry (see Supplementary Information).
-The excellent agreement between experiment and simple single-electron theory allows us to determine the effective Keldysh parameter $\gamma$ (see the Supplementary Information for the derivation of $\gamma$ for a two-colour field).
+We thus can also determine the effective Keldysh parameter $\gamma$ (see the Supplementary Information for the derivation of $\gamma$ for a two-colour field).
 The upper horizontal axis in Fig.~\ref{fig3}a shows $\gamma$ for a junction width of 1\,nm.
-We find that the dominating mechanism is non-adiabatic tunnelling in the vicinity of $\gamma \sim 1$.
-Here, an electron tunnels through the potential barrier strongly suppressed by the peak of the near-field (see Fig.~\ref{fig3}b for an illustration for electron transport from the tip to the sample).
-However, due to the fact that the barrier cannot be considered as quasi-static in this regime and varies strongly during the evolution of the tunnelling process, the electron is gaining energy ``under the tunnelling barrier'' by photon absorption (cf.~\cite{Yudin2001,Kneller2022,Ma2025}).
-In our case, non-adiabatic tunnelling is the first step of the three-step mechanism of ultrafast STM~\cite{Ma2024,Borisov2025,Ma2025}.
-In the second step, the electron exits the tunnelling barrier, is further accelerated, and is transmitted into the adjacent metal in the third and final step.
+The nTDSE model places our measurements firmly in the transition regime from multiphoton to tunnelling in the vicinity of $\gamma \sim 1$.
+This notion is confirmed by the TDDFT calculations which closely match the experiment in Fig.~\ref{fig3}a when considering an effective tunnelling transport area of our laser-driven STM junction of $\approx 8$\,nm$^2$ (see Supplementary Information for details) and field enhancement values of $216 \pm 40$ (1\,nm junction) and $134 \pm 30$ (2\,nm junction), close to those obtained using the Maxwell equations.
+The TDDFT is in good agreement with the experiment also with respect to the nonlinearity in Fig.~\ref{fig3}b.